 A client and buddy of mine who spent 11 years in the army, including two complete tours in Vietnam, tried unsuccessfully to get his military records early this year.
 The main document is the DD Form 214, Certificate of Release of Discharge from Active Duty, which is really a synopsis of your military history.
 This form has been in use since January 1950.

-I tried to call the National Personal Records Center on behalf of my client (who made 204 jumps in combat and was my football teammate and ROTC classmate), but their system was down, and I couldn’t get through to the Veterans Administration.
+I tried to call the National Personnel Records Center on behalf of my client (who made 204 jumps in combat and was my football teammate and ROTC classmate), but their system was down, and I couldn’t get through to the Veterans Administration.
 I then contacted the Virginia Department of Veterans Services and I felt like I hit a gold mine.

 Within two weeks of speaking with a vet services representative at the Virginia Department of Veterans Services, I had my client’s DD 214 and medical records.
 Veterans affairs departments in other states may also be able to provide records assistance, so it could be worth calling them.